 One thing that I love being able to do whenever I’m in Serbia is reading Cyrillic.
 In situations where there’s no English available, at least I can read what’s in front of me.
 (This usually entails finding the shopska salad and margarita pizza options on a menu).

 While Serbia uses latin letters often, I find it’s actually easier for me to correctly pronounce Serbian words when reading Cyrillic, rather than the Latin letters with the diacritical marks that turn all the tsz sounds into the letter c.
 You can easily travel Serbia without knowing the Cyrillic alphabet, but I think it makes your trip easier.
+Luckily, we’ve created a handy PDF explaining the Serbian Cyrillic alphabet and its pronunciations that you can print out or keep on your phone.
+You can download it via the form below!

 Going to a pharmacy (Apteka) in Serbia is an easy process.
 However, some medications typically available in the European Union aren’t stocked here.
 Since Serbia is not in the EU, prescription and medication rules here are different.
 We found that most of what we wanted was available easily, but some things were not.
 For example, they did not have the specific brand of OTC antihistamine that we were looking for (though available in the EU), but we were able to get an alternative.